Juniper/ansible-junos-stdlib/README.md

 * [Ansible](http://www.ansible.com) 1.5 or later
 * Junos [py-junos-eznc](https://github.com/Juniper/py-junos-eznc) v0.0.5 or later
 * Junos [netconify](https://github.com/jeremyschulman/py-junos-netconify) if you plan to use the 'noob' modules

+## DEMO

+For a demo using the Junos modules for Ansible, please see the [Firefly Host](https://github.com/jeremyschulman/ansible-vsrx-demo) demo repository.